-When you create a new task using Task Scheduler in Windows XP, error 0×80070005: Access is denied may occur when you click the Finish button.
+When you create a new task using Task Scheduler in Windows XP, error 0x80070005: Access is denied may occur when you click the Finish button.
 The detailed error message is given below.

-This happens if the user account under which the task is scheduled to run, has a blank password.
-To resolve the problem, create a password for the user account which is used to run the task.
+This happens if the user account under which the task is scheduled to run has a blank password.
+To resolve the problem, create a password for the user account used to run the task.
 Follow these steps:

-Editor’s note: When there is only one user account in the system and if it has a blank password assigned, Windows will logon to the user account automatically at startup.
-As you’ve created a new password now, Windows will stop at the Welcome Screen at and requires you to type the password to login.
-To automatically logon to your user account at startup, see article Configure Windows XP to Automatically Login for more instructions.
+Editor’s note: When there is only one user account in the system, and if it has a blank password assigned, Windows will log in to the user account automatically at startup.
+As you’ve created a new password now, Windows will stop at the Welcome Screen and requires you to type the password to log in.
+To automatically login to your user account at startup, see the article Configure Windows XP to Automatically Login for more instructions.
 It works by storing the credentials in a protected area in the registry.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 3 thoughts on “Error 0x80070005 creating a Task using Task Scheduler in Windows XP”

 thanks , i didnt set a password at Administrator account and i cant set a task , after i added a password its work .

 The easiest Answer to my query!
 Very good advice – didnt realise I just had to add my windows password!
 Super advice – Thanks